Dojokovic Warms Up For Roland Garros With Belgrade Title - UrduPoint

 Belgrade, (APP - UrduPoint / Pakistan Point News - 29th May, 2021 ) :Novak Djokovic completed a succesful warm-up for the French Open when he beat Slovakian Alex Molcan 6-4, 6-3, on Saturday in the final of the ATP clay tournament in Belgrade.

+This was the second event in the city in just over a month but where the Serbia Open in April was played in an empty stadium, fans were allowed for this tournament.

+"It's been a while since I last played here in front of a crowd," said Djokovic, a Belgrade native who lost in the semi-final in the Serbia Open, a tournament he last won in 2011.

-Molcan, ranked 255 in the world, broke Djokovic's serve three times from three break points in the first set, but struggled to hold his own.
+"To hold a trophy here after 10 years is really special and it couldn't be better ahead of Roland Garros," he said.
+"I am playing well, feeling good and I have spent quality time with my family."
+Molcan, ranked 255th in the world, broke Djokovic's serve three times from three break points in the first set, but struggled to hold his own.

 The Serbian was steadier in the second set, landing 66 per cent of first serves.

 He broke in the sixth game.
-Molcan immediately broke back, but Djokovic immediately regained the initiative by winning the next game.
+Molcan at once broke back.
+Djokovic immediately regained the initiative by winning the next game when Molcan hit a backhand volley wide.

 It was the second title this season for the 34-year-old world number one, the winner of the Australian Open in February, and the 83rd of his career.

-Roland Garros starts on Sunday.
-Djokovic has been drawn in the same half of the draw as his old rivals Rafael Nadal and Roger Federer for the French Open, which starts at Roland Garros on Sunday.
+"I made my first ATP Tour final from qualification.
+I played good tennis here and I was fighting.
+Today, I tried as well, but it wasn't enough."
+Roland Garros starts on Sunday with Djokovic drawn in the same half of the draw as his old rivals Rafael Nadal and Roger Federer.

 Djokovic is two behind Nadal and Federer's joint men's record of 20 Grand Slam singles titles.